 * The yearly financial overview(s) from your financial institutions might not always contain the interest you received.
 In that case you will need to look up the amount of interest income received separately on your statement.

 ** In case of investments – provide a list of any stocks sold during 2015 as well as the date of purchase and purchase price.

 Disclaimer: The advice offered in this article is intended for informational purposes only.
 Use of this column is not intended to replace or substitute for professional advice.
 No action should be taken based on this information without seeking proper professional advice.
-This website. company, publisher and its author are not responsible nor liable for the outcome or results of following any of the above advice and/or links to advice in any given situation.
+This website. the company, publisher, and its author are not responsible nor liable for the outcome or results of following any of the above advice and/or links to advise in any given situation.

 Understanding the US tax system, the obligations, and all the additional terms can be difficult.
 Especially if one lives outside of America.
 Is your question not answered?
 Contact us.

 U.S. citizens and resident aliens who live abroad are generally required to file a federal income tax return and pay taxes on their worldwide income.Read more... about Who is required to file taxes in the US?